-But I keep wondering how futile looking for another job is, and that I would be much better served doing my own thing and escape from this frustrating job.
+But I keep wondering how futile looking for another job is, and that I would be much better served to do my own thing and escape from this frustrating job.

 I have so much I could offer, yet no-one seems to be interested in me.

 Look forward to your thoughts.